-^{}The amounts indicated above do not include Life Insurance or Dental Insurance premiums which are paid by the City separately.
-The amounts indicated above do include the PERS Minimum Employer Contribution (MEC)) as required by state law, regardless of the year or amount, if enrolled in PERS medical insurance.
+The amounts indicated above do not include Life Insurance or Dental Insurance premiums which are paid by the City separately.
+The amounts indicated above do include the PEMHCA statutory minimum contribution PERS Minimum Employer Contribution (MEC) as required by state law, regardless of the year or amount, if enrolled in PERS medical insurance.

-allocated to the Flexible Benefit Amount for medical benefits, unless agreed upon in a successor MOU.
+Following the expiration of this MOU, the City shall not change the amount of money allocated to the Flexible Benefit Amount for medical benefits, unless agreed upon in a successor MOU.